-Kerr makes the point in his quite wonderful book, The Cognitive Psychology of Teaching Literacy that,
+Hugo Kerr makes the point in his wonderful book, The Cognitive Psychology of Teaching Literacy that,

 There is a great deal of evidence scattered throughout the literature (but left there disregarded) that the effect of affect on the learning and performance of literacy is a great deal more important than we have recognised (e.g. Andreassen et al 2006).
 Anxiety is frequently and clearly recognised (e.g. Everatt & Brannan 1996).
 It is everywhere noted that failing to acquire literacy is associated with searing anxiety all round.
 This anxiety is routinely portrayed as the result of failure, but no evidence is produced to back this assertion.
 We always describe anxiety as the cart, but it could just as easily be the horse.
 Anxiety could just as easily be a primary cause of failure rather than its result.
 It could, at least beyond the very initial stages of literacy failure, be prior to, rather than consequent upon, this failure.
 This is an unresolved, but absolutely fundamental issue.

 When at school I decided early on that I was bad a maths.
 I found it hard to manipulate numbers and this made me feel stupid.
-When given a maths problem to solve I would become anxious, and the more anxious I became, the harder it was to concentrate on the numbers.
-I got to the point where I would feel that I was having a panic attack.
+When given a maths problem to solve I would become anxious and the more anxious I became, the harder it was to concentrate on the numbers.
+I got to the point where it felt like I was having a panic attack.

 I didn’t care.
 I left school blithely convinced that I was bad at maths, and who needs to know any of that stuff anyway?

 Some years later I decided I wanted to be an English teacher.
-No problem: I had a decent English degree and Oxford University were happy to take me.
+No problem: I had a decent English degree and Oxford University were happy to accept me on to their PGCE.
 Except for the fact that I needed a C grade in GCSE maths.
-I railed against the injustice of this and howled “Why?” at the moon before buckling down and enrolling on an evening class.
+I railed against the injustice of this and howled “Why?” at the moon before buckling down and enrolling in an evening class.

 This was the single most difficult thing I have ever done.
 I wept bitter tears of frustration at the improbabilities of probability and almost tore out my hair at grid references.
 I just didn’t get it.
 Who was I kidding?
 There was no way I could ever pass the damn thing, I might as well give up.
-In my desperation, I even considering paying someone to sit the exam for me.
+In my desperation, I even considering paying someone ginger (and good at maths, obvs) to sit the exam for me.

 But something in me persevered.
-I got hold of some past papers and, with the help of friend, did one of them every day for the month before the exam.
+I got hold of some past papers and did one of them every day in the month before the exam.
 If I started to bug out I would just skip the question and focus on the ones I could do.
 And, as I got used to processes of solving equations and translating shapes, my anxiety began to fade and I started to recognise that I could do it.
 On the day of the first exam I experienced a moment of pure joy as I realised that I knew the answer to every single question on the paper!
 I hadn’t had to miss out any of them.
 The second paper didn’t go quite as perfectly but I was still pretty sure I’d done well.

-When, a few months later I went to collect my results I actually managed to feel disappointed that I had only got a B!
-This was back in the days when there was an intermediate tier for maths GCSE and a B was the highest grade it was possible to get.
+When, a few months later, I went to collect my results I actually managed to feel disappointed that I had only got a B!
+(This was back in the days when there was an intermediate tier for maths GCSE and a B was the highest grade it was possible to get.)
 I can’t tell you how proud I felt: this was the first time in my life that I had accomplished something that I hadn’t found easy.
-It was, I realised after beginning my PGCE course, great preparation for the rigours of teaching.
+It was, I realised soon after beginning my PGCE course, great preparation for the rigours of teaching.

 Success breeds success, and our confidence and enthusiasm will be bolstered, further stoking our expectation that we can succeed again in the future.
 When we struggle, we don’t consider ourselves to be failures.
 Instead we’ll put this down to the complexity of a text.
 More more difficult a task the keener we’ll be to attempt it and our motivation is intrinsic.